Field-mediated locomotor dynamics on highly deformable surfaces: Active agent on membrane: field mediated interaction from fixed object

-For bounded steady-state trajectories with the half-lives of eccentricity longer than $5$ revolutions, we measured average precession $|\Delta \varphi_{\text{prec}}|$ as a function of initial conditions by evaluating the change in angular location of consecutive apoapsides or periapsides (e.g. between periapsis 1 and 2 in Fig.~\ref{fig:precession}d).
-A map of this is shown in Fig.~\ref{fig:precession}e.
-Since all the points sampled from a trajectory share a constant precession angle, each point's $(r,\theta)$ can be mapped as an effective initial condition in the trajectory's $r$-$\theta$ space.
-Including these initial conditions, the map reveals that the precession is minimal when the vehicle is initiated at a particular radius $r_c$ ($\approx 60$ cm when the central depression $D=13.9$ cm) and heading of $90^\circ$; $|\Delta \varphi_{\text{prec}}|$ increased as initial conditions deviate from this region.
+To gain insight into the precessing dynamics, for bounded steady-state trajectories with half-lives of eccentricity longer than $5$ revolutions, we measured average precession $|\Delta \varphi_{\text{prec}}|$ as a function of initial conditions ($r_0, \theta_0$) by evaluating the change in angular location of consecutive apoapsides or periapsides (e.g. between periapsis 1 and 2 in Fig.~\ref{fig:precession}b).
+A map of this is shown in Fig.~\ref{fig:precession}c in the $r-\theta$ space.
+We choose the heading angle $\theta$ rather than the azimuthal angle $\varphi$ to reduce the redundant counting of the same trajectories shifted by just an azimuthal angle due to the axi-symmetry.
+We find the precession angle to be constant throughout the trajectory, therefore all the points sampled from a trajectory share a constant precession angle and each point's $(r,\theta)$ along this trajectory can be regarded as an effective initial condition in the trajectory $r$-$\theta$ space.
+Including these initial conditions, the map reveals that the precession is minimal when the vehicle is initiated at a particular radius $r_c$ ($\approx 0.6$ m when the central depression $D=13.9$ cm) and heading of $90^\circ$; $|\Delta \varphi_{\text{prec}}|$ increased as initial conditions deviated from this region.
 However, $r_0$ is restricted to the range $0.2$~m $ \le r_0 \le 1.1$~m to exclude the central cap in the membrane and to avoid starting the vehicle too close (less than $10$ cm) to the outer ring.
-Initial headings which pointed approximately towards or away from central depression did not achieve stable orbit.
-That is, for $\theta_0<30^\circ$ the vehicle collided with the outer boundary and for $\theta_0>150^\circ$ the vehicle crashed into the central cap.\\
+Initial headings which pointed approximately towards or away from central depression did not achieve a stable orbit.
+That is, for $\theta_0<30^\circ$ the vehicle collided with the outer boundary, and for $\theta_0>150^\circ$ the vehicle crashed into the central cap.